John Vattanky: His Philosophical Vision

 This Brahman or God can be described in many ways, but chiefly in the negative, the superlative, the world-relational, the ego-relational and the essential manner.
 The negative description differentiates God from all other reals by stating that it is not so, it is not so (neti neti).
 Such description teaches us that no term or concept can express God properly because the expressive power of terms and concepts is restricted to the empirical and hence it denies all idea of finitude in God.
-Asserting absolute transcendence of God, saving our mind from all temptations of pantheism, this description leads us to apophatism.
+Asserting absolute transcendence of God, saving our mind from all temptations of pantheism, this description leads us to apophatic theology.
 The superlative portrayal of God accounts for the negative description.
 Because God is Fullness of Being, supreme in every regard He is unlike anything finite.
 God is the Fullness (purna) of all illimitable perfections; He is the very fullness; He is intensive fullness, not fullness by addition.
 He is thus the most desirable, the supreme value.
 He is homogeneous goodness (ekarasa).
 We have no example of such fullness in our experience.
 Yet all the beings we know directly have a relation of similarity to God and they can enrich our idea of God.
 The world-relational definition of God asserts that he is the sole cause of the universe.
 God provides both the reality and the orderly structure and course of the universe.
 But this does not imply any change in God; He just gives reality and order from its own fullness.
 Such a causality of God is so universal and ontologically complete that it is the innermost self of every single entity.
 The ego-relational description of God operates with reference to the knowing individual self.
 Each one knows from one's own experience that the ego is agent, enjoyer and knower, but its tadatmya relation with God is not known.
 The fundamental nature of the self is its relationship with God.
 And God being the innermost self of man, the former imparts his luster to the individual even to his body and organs especially the intellect.
 The final description of God is essential.
 God's essence, is truth, knowledge and being infinite.
 The two terms reality and knowledge together indicate that in God there is no distinction or composition.